-(A) ALPONYANT 2011 \$ 2010 \$ ns to Directors and other Key Management sons • • (i) The aggregate value of loans to directors and other key management persons as at balance date amounted to 275,925 459,967 (ii) The total value of revolving credit facilities to directors and other key management persons, as at balance date amounted to Less amounts drawn down and included in (i) Net balance available 25,000 (25,000) (iii) During the year the aggregate value of loans disbursed to directors and other key management persons amounted to: Revolving credit facilities Personal loans Term Loans 25,000 35,688 - 60,688 (iv) During the year the aggregate value of revolving credit facility limits granted or increased to directors and other key management persons amounted to: 25,000 25,000 - ne di Maria de Santo della compania della compania della compania della compania della compania della compania Di sportisti per servicio della compania della compania della compania della compania della compania della com 23,000 (v) Interest and other revenue earned on Loans and revolving credit facilities to KMP 23,772 32,998
+2012 \$ 2011 \$

+ns to Directors and other Key Management sons Ť

+(i) The aggregate value of loans to directors and other key management persons as at balance · ·

+date amounted to 234,381 275,925

+(ii) The total value of revolving credit facilities to directors and other key management persons.

+as at balance date amounted to 25,000

+Less amounts drawn down and included in (i) - (25,000)

+Net balance available -

+(iii) During the year the aggregate value of loans disbursed to directors and other key management persons amounted to:

+Revolving credit facilities - 1 2 2 2 2 2 2 25,000

+Personal loans 35,688

+Term Loans - -

+- 60,688

+(iv) During the year the aggregate value of

+(1.0) revolving credit facility limits granted or

+increased to directors and other key

+management persons amounted to: - 25,000

+- 25,000

+(v) Interest and other revenue earned on Loans

+() and revolving credit facilities to KMP 21,109 23,772

-The Credit Union's policy for lending to directors and management is that all loans are approved and deposits accepted on the same terms and conditions which are available to members for each class of loan or deposit.
+The credit union's policy for lending to directors and management is that all loans are approved and deposits accepted on the same terms and conditions which are available to members for each class of loan or deposit.
 There are no loans which are impaired in relation to the loan balances with directors or other KMPs.